code-not-found/code-not-found.github.io/_posts/spring-kafka/2016-10-04-spring-kafka-embedded-unit-test-example.md

 {% capture notice-github %}
 ![github mark](/assets/images/logos/github-mark.png){: .align-left}
-If you would like to run the above code sample you can get the full source code [here](https://github.com/code-not-found/spring-kafka/tree/master/spring-kafka-test).
+If you would like to run the above code sample you can get the full source code [here](https://github.com/code-not-found/spring-kafka/tree/master/spring-kafka-test-embedded).
 {% endcapture %}
 <div class="notice--info">{{ notice-github | markdownify }}</div>

-This concludes our example in which we test sending and receiving from Spring Kafka by starting an embedded Kafka server.
+This concludes our example in which we unit test sending and receiving from Spring Kafka by starting an embedded Kafka server.

 Feel free to drop a line in case of any questions or if you found this post helpful.